cthing/meazure/Building.md

 10. Download and install MiKTEX from <http://miktex.org/>

+11. Download and install Ghostscript from <https://www.ghostscript.com/releases/gsdnld.html>

-11. Open Visual Studio
+12. Open Visual Studio

-12. From the `Start` menu, select `Visual Studio 2022 > x64 Native Tools Command Prompt for VS 2022`
+13. From the `Start` menu, select `Visual Studio 2022 > x64 Native Tools Command Prompt for VS 2022`

-13. In the command window change directory to the root of the Meazure source tree
+14. In the command window change directory to the root of the Meazure source tree

-14. The Meazure build uses the CMake program to configure the build environment.
+15. The Meazure build uses the CMake program to configure the build environment.
     CMake can generate Makefiles and Visual Studio project files.
 To generate a command line build using Microsoft's NMake tool run the following commands at the root of the source tree: